onimaru/source/_sources/intro.md

 ## About me

+_Math, physics, life, universe and everything_

-Short bio: My name is [Junior Antunes Koch](https://www.linkedin.com/in/juniorkoch/?locale=en_US).
+**Short bio**: My name is [Junior Antunes Koch](https://www.linkedin.com/in/juniorkoch/?locale=en_US).
 I am the Principal Data Scientist/Machine Learning Researcher at Elo7 (an Etsy company) with 3 years of experience developing AI solutions and training people.
 Before that I spent 5 years as a Professor of Theoretical Physics and Mathematics.
 In my 37 years I always had interest in how mathematics could be used to model all kinds of phenomena.
 Today I spend my free time studying new topics and love to share all this knowledge with everyone.
 I am very passionate about being able to create automated systems to solve complex problems.

 Contact:
 - github: [onimaru](https://github.com/onimaru)